recommenders-team/recommenders/README.md

 # Clone this repo within vscode or using command:
 git clone https://github.com/microsoft/recommenders.git

-# Within vscode, open examples/00_quick_start/sar_movielens.ipynb and use the created kernel to run the notebook.
+# Open examples/00_quick_start/sar_movielens.ipynb within vscode and use the created kernel to run the notebook.
 ```

 For more information about setup including extras, as well as configurations for GPU, Spark and Docker container, see the [setup guide](SETUP.md).